Christian Supusepa

 Christian Supusepa (born 2 April 1989 in Wormerveer) is a Dutch footballer who currently plays as a left back for SV Spakenburg in the Dutch Tweede Divisie.

-Career
+Club career

 On 7 July 2010 Supusepa signed a contract until 2012 with ADO Den Haag.
 He made his debut on 8 August in a game against Vitesse Arnhem.
 Supusepa joined A PFG club CSKA Sofia in July 2014 on a one-year contract with the option for an additional one.
 He left the "redmen" from Sofia at the end of the season, returning to his home country to become part of the Sparta Rotterdam squad.
 In January 2017 Supusepa signed with SV Spakenburg.